biona001/GhostKnockoffGWAS/docs/src/man/developer.md

 A full example is provided in 3 separate jupyter notebooks: [part 0](https://github.com/biona001/ghostknockoff-gwas-reproducibility/blob/main/chu_et_al/ghostknockoff-part0.ipynb), [part 1](https://github.com/biona001/ghostknockoff-gwas-reproducibility/blob/main/chu_et_al/ghostknockoff-part1.ipynb), and [part 2](https://github.com/biona001/ghostknockoff-gwas-reproducibility/blob/main/chu_et_al/ghostknockoff-part2.ipynb).
 If you need assistance on any of these steps, feel free to reach out to us.

-## 1. Constructing knockoff statistics for custom LD panels
+## 1. Processing LD panels

-This section gives a high-level overview up to part 1 of the GhostKnockoff pipeline (computation of knockoff statistics).
+This section gives a high-level overview up to part 1 of the GhostKnockoff pipeline (processing of LD files to be used as input to `GhostKnockoffGWAS`).

 + Processing of LD panels (including downloading and importing the data matrices) is carried out by [EasyLD.jl](https://github.com/biona001/EasyLD.jl).
 This package should make it easy to import a region of the LD matrix into memory in Julia.
 + To partition the extremely large LD matrix into manageable pieces, we directly adopted the output of [ldetect](https://bitbucket.org/nygcresearch/ldetect-data/src/master/) for which `AFR` (african), `ASN` (east Asians), and `EUR` (european) results are already available (position coordinates are given in HG19).
 For the EUR panel, the autosomes are partitioned into 1703 "quasi-independent" regions, see Figure S2 of [this paper](https://arxiv.org/abs/2310.15069) for summaries.